document.lastModified :

 The two kinds of trips in the following picture each show >10k ohmsimpedance at 100 MHz and have similar effect.
 They are 8 turns of AWG #25 ona ~29 mm diameter form, spaced 2m anda commercial 3.3uH self-resonant inductor (TDK B82144F2332K000).
 The latter is small enough to fit inside the preamplifier enclosure.

-In general, sites with very low ITU broadband noise, say Quiet Rural, but also near to sources of very strong signals, especially VHF ones, are the most difficult to optimize for dynamic range.
+In general, sites with very low ITU broadband regional noise, say Quiet Rural, but also near to sources of very strong signals, especially VHF ones, are the most difficult to optimize for dynamic range.
 Fundamental limitations of even the best components and designs can be seriously challenged to achieve the best results in situations of this sort.

 The following plot is from an RX888 being examined by ka9q-web to demonstrate the limitations to the system sensitivity.
 It is from a small residential community with regional noise that is likely between ITU "Residential" and "Quiet", perhaps about 10 dB higher than "Quiet Rural".